cerebrl/forgerock-sample-web-react-ts/README.md

 Once you have the requirements above met, we can build and run the project.

+Note: If you are doing a tutorial (like from one of our blogs), the values below may vary.
+Use the values found in the tutorial.

 ### Setup Your AM Instance

 #### Configure CORS